MessageSquare0x

 Qualitative HR data is only valuable if it reaches the people who can act on it.
 The final piece is structuring conversational data so that an HR director sees emerging themes across 5,000 conversations without reading transcripts — while still being able to drill into specific signals when a pattern demands attention.

 The organizations getting this right are not choosing between qualitative and quantitative.
-They are feeding predictive analytics with qualitative signals that make the models actually useful — predicting not just that someone might leave, but why, and what would change their mind.
+They are enriching turnover analytics with qualitative signals that make the patterns useful — not just showing where risk exists, but explaining why and what humans can improve.

 That is the gap most HR data strategies miss.
 Not better dashboards.
 Better data at the source.